‘On the Basis of Sex’ Dramatizes Ruth Bader Ginsburg’s Fight for Equality in Historic Case

 “Growing up the image I always had of a feminist was Gloria Steinem, you know, bringing audiences up to the feet.
 But as kid people would say, ‘there’s your aunt Ruth, she changed the world.’
 And I would think ‘that quiet woman?’
 The fact that you needed both, you need a Gloria Steinem that will change the culture and you need a Ruth Bader Ginsburg who will change the institutions, and the law, that is for me the huge takeaway from the film,” shared Stiepelman regarding his aunt’s legacy.
 “On the Basis of Sex” argues the case well that while every era has its revolutionaries, not all of them wear berets or partake in riots, some wield the powerful tool of a keen mind.

 “On the Basis of Sex” opens Dec.
-25 in theaters nationwide.
+25 in select theaters, expanding nationwide Jan.
+11.